 The Dispute Resolution team also handles matters related to insolvency law, where the team assists clients acting as, for instance, creditors in insolvency procedures.
 Furthermore, the team assists clients on substantial business-related criminal law matters, such as comprehensive criminal trials related to trade secrets, bribery, and environmental matters.

 The matters the Dispute Resolution team handles can be associated with almost anything business-related, but disputes concerning intellectual property and tax are handled by teams that specialise in those areas particularly.
 Matter work often starts with drafting or replying to legal briefs even before the start of any proceedings.
 The job also includes assisting clients on drafting limitation of liability clauses or dispute resolution clauses and training and counselling, for example, on compliance-related matters.
-The team also co-operates with other BA groups quite a bit.
+The team also co-operates with Hannes’s other teams quite a bit.

 What types of tasks does a trainee have in the Dispute Resolution team?

 A trainee’s tasks include legal investigations and drafting or assisting in drafting documents, such as memoranda and legal briefs.
 The tasks can also include managing large quantities of documentation.
 As representing clients in court is an essential part of the Dispute Resolution group’s job description, the goal is that trainees also have a chance to attend court proceedings every now and then.
 The working language in the team is more likely Finnish than in other BA groups, but knowledge of English is also required.